thomasbandit/smooth-jumper/readme.md

 ## Building, useful commands

 * `npm run dev` - Entry route is `src/examples/index.js`.
 This loads the React app with Hot Module Replacement (hot reloading).
+* `npm run build` - Builds the NPM production version smooth-jumper.js in the `lib` directory.
+* `npm run build:min` - Builds the minified production version smooth-jumper.min.js in the `lib` directory.
-* `npm run examples` - Builds the static JavaScript and SCSS files.
+* `npm run build:examples` - Builds the static JavaScript and SCSS files.
 The following files are created in the * `examples` directory: `bundle.js` and `style.css`.
-* `npm run build` - Builds the production version smooth-jumper.js in the `dist` directory.
 * `npm run lint` - Runs an ES lint to check everything's nice and tidy.

 ### License